home - Power supply

 Option 2

-Short answer assignments
+Short answer questions

 1. What is the name of the poetic cycle that opens with this poem by Blok?

-2. Name the means of allegorical expressiveness:
+2. Name the means of allegorical expression:

 And the wells of earthly cities!